 A truly exceptional property for your summer holiday, winter & weekend break.

 Short breaks when available: Monday- Friday 4 nights & Friday-Monday 3 nights.
 Arrivals from 4.00 pm vacate by 10.00 am.
 A minimum charge of £399 applies to every booking.

 Christmas dates 22nd to 29th Dec & New Year 30th December to 5th January

 Where a 1 week minimum applies, our changeover day is Saturday

 Prices shown are in pounds sterling per week, inclusive of energy, heating, bedding & towels.
 Please bring your own beach towels.

 The property comfortably sleeps 8 people, but we can accommodate 10 ( 2 sleeping on a comfortable put up bed) A £35 per extra person surcharge applies.

-We will also consider taking one dog with a £25 surcharge applying.
+We will also consider taking one small dog with a £25 surcharge applying.